dieser-niko/ESIRemote/README.md

 What **CAN'T** be done:
 - read/change coordinates of elements (like the user himself)
 - get a livestream of the situation
+- detect button presses (there are no buttons)

 ---